AY2324S2-CS2103T-W09-4/tp/docs/UserGuide.md

 <br/>

 *  `POLICY_PREMIUM` is the premium of the policy.
-You may use alphanumeric characters for the abbreviation of large numbers or to indicate non-cash payment methods. (e.g. "100mil", "500 CPF OA")
+You may use alphanumeric characters, including spaces, for the abbreviation of large numbers or to indicate non-cash payment methods. (e.g. "100mil", "500 CPF OA")

 <div style="border: 1px solid #dc3545; background-color: #f8d7da; padding: 10px; border-radius: 5px;">
 <span style="font-size: 20px; color: #007bff;">&#x2757;</span> <strong>Caution:</strong>
-POLICY_PREMIUM MUST be alphanumeric characters only!
+POLICY_PREMIUM MUST be alphanumeric characters and spaces only!
 </div>

 <br/>

 *  `BENEFIT` is the policy's benefit (e.g. sum assured).
-You may use alphanumeric characters for the abbreviation of large numbers. (e.g. "100mil", "100M")
+You may use alphanumeric characters, including spaces, for the abbreviation of large numbers. (e.g. "100mil", "100M")

 <div style="border: 1px solid #dc3545; background-color: #f8d7da; padding: 10px; border-radius: 5px;">
 <span style="font-size: 20px; color: #007bff;">&#x2757;</span> <strong>Caution:</strong>
-BENEFIT MUST be alphanumeric characters only!
+BENEFIT MUST be alphanumeric characters and spaces only!
 </div>

 <br/>